English 101 - English Composition - Tracey Sherard

 You will also need to avoid working close to deadlines as unreliable internet connections and computer issues do not generally result in extended deadlines.

 In order to successfully complete this course, you must log onto our class site several times a week to retrieve and submit assignments and to participate in collaborative exchanges with your peers.
-All of these activities involve deadlines (late work may be accepted at the instructor’s discretion with official documentation of a mandated court date, medical emergency, or illness/death of an immediate family member).
+All of these activities involve deadlines (but many have a built-in 24-hr "grace period").

-This course requires the same amount of total work hours (including time spent in class) as a regular face-to-face, full semester length section that meets twice a week.
+This course requires the same amount of total work hours as a regular face-to-face, full semester length section that meets twice a week.
 In a regular semester, that would mean time spent in class plus reading and homework, usually totals roughly 10-12 hours.
-If you cannot devote this total amount of time to the course (8 hours in addition to class time), please reconsider whether this is the appropriate time for you to take this course in a hybrid format.
+If you cannot devote this total amount of time to online work for the course, please reconsider whether this is the appropriate time for you to take this course in a 100% online format.

 NOTE: just as in a traditional class, if you know in advance that you are going to “miss” a few class periods (discussion board due dates), doing a few (not many) assignments ahead of time may lessen the negative impact of your “absence” on your grade.
 However, while early assignment availability is usually possible, it’s never guaranteed, as I continuously update and create new material depending on the needs of each particular class.